everybytesystems/dhis2-dataflow-sdk/API_IMPLEMENTATION_PLAN.md

 ## 📋 **Overview**

-This document outlines the comprehensive implementation of all DHIS2 Web API endpoints in our DataFlow SDK, based on the official DHIS2 documentation.
+This document outlines the comprehensive implementation of all DHIS2 Web API endpoints in our EBSCore SDK, based on the official DHIS2 documentation.

 ## 🎯 **API Categories to Implement**